TheRobotCarlson/DocxMerge/README.md

 merge_docs(pivot_doc, final_doc, [file1, file2])
 ```

-Given a document that is a common center point before the branch, a final merged document name, and a list of documents, DocxMerge with merge the documents giving priority in merges to the documents towards the end of the list.
+Given a document that is a common center point before the branch, a final merged document name, and a list of documents, DocxMerge will merge the documents giving priority in merges to the documents towards the end of the list.